brianboyer/brianboyer.net/_src/index.md

 ### Consulting & contract work
 We could do a one-day workshop, a multi-week consulting project, or part-time contract work.
 Let's talk through your needs first and we can design something that works for your team, and your budget.

-### A full-time leadership role
+### A part-time leadership role
 You might be seeking a Head of Product, VP Audience, Membership Director, General Manager, CTO/COO, Managing Editor, or Publisher.
-Regardless of the title, I'll lead your team to happiness and success.
+But I'm only available part-time, cuz the rest of my day I'm a dad.